MARKST-47/spam-text-classification/README.md

 ### 3. Model Training

-The `SpamClassifier` model is trained on the processed data using PyTorch.
+The `SpamClassifier` model is trained on the processed data using PyTorch, then later also trained using Logistic Regression and Random Forest Classifier for comparison.

 ```python
 class SpamClassifier(nn.Module):